-As you highlight a section of the text, you’ll see a list of fields pop-up.
+As you highlight a section of the text, you’ll see a list of fields pop up.
 Select the appropriate field to insert a tag.

 Don’t forget to add signature fields to your templates!
-Your eSignature provider will recognize these tags automatically without you or someone on your team having to prepare the document manually each time the workflow is used.
+Your eSignature provider will recognize these tags automatically without you or someone on your team needing to prepare the document manually each time the workflow is used.